 Whenever I present DBpedia to newbies, I always say that DBpedia is the main hub of the Linked Open Data cloud, and I continue to believe that this essence should remain a key concern.
 In this respect, while DBpedia accurately describes certain topics such as music, films, etc., other domains (and I'm thinking in life sciences in particular), are clearly underrepresented.
 Efforts must intensify to get more communities on board.
 In addition, I should recall the ever-present quality issues, where I believe the necessary steps are being taken.
 The challenge here is two-fold.
 On the one hand, and more obvious, DBpedia must be our best presentation card, integrating all best practices and providing quality, trustworthy, “bullet-proof” data and services.
 On the other hand, DBpedia has to be at the cutting edge of innovation, showing and supporting potential new research avenues.
 This can only be achieved by the research community itself.
 Thus, I would turn the issue around: It is not what DBpedia can offer to the LD community in the future, but how DBpedia can support and engage the LD community to take active part in novel, disruptive DBpedia projects.
 I hope to see this kind of discussions in the next DBpedia Day at SEMANTiCS 2018.

 Discuss with Javier about the many faces of Linked Data at SEMANTiCS 2018.
+Register now!

 Many thanks to the DBpedia Association, in particular Julia Holze, who supported the preparation of this interview.